PD Dr. habil. Anneke H. van Heteren

 Research

 In this context, we delve into various subjects.
-One aspect involves comprehending how squirrels adapt to seasonality, climate and competition.
-Another area of research involves comprehending the population dynamics of locally endangered edible dormice.
+One aspect involves comprehending how fossil bears adapted to climate and competition.
 We are a dynamic team with a growing list of publications.

-Red squirrel ecology: Adaptations to seasonality, climate and competition
+Large mammal evolution in the Quaternary: Adaptations to climate and competition

 Staff pages